 After our enjoyable visit to the island of Mykonos, Greece, we re-boarded the Emerald Princess to sail across the Aegean and southern Mediterranean to our ship’s second port of call, the island nation of Malta.
-With both Italy and Greece on its doorstep, Malta isn’t necessarily at the top of the list of American vacationers headed to the Mediterranean.
-Nevertheless, tourism is an important industry for the small nation, with roughly 1.6 million people a year visiting annually, more than three times the nation’s permanent population, with cruise ships adding significantly to that tally in recent years.
+With both Italy and Greece on its doorstep, Malta doesn’t top the list of destinations for American tourists.
+Nevertheless, tourism is an important industry for the small nation.
+Roughly 1.6 million people a year visit annually, more than three times the nation’s permanent population.
+Cruise ships now add significantly to that tally annually.

-If you’re a movie buff, chances are you’ve caught glimpses of the island on the big screen without realizing it, especially those with ancient Greek or Roman themes like Gladiator or Troy.
+If you’re a movie buff, chances are you’ve caught glimpses of the island on the big screen without realizing it.
+Movies such as Gladiator and Troy used the island nation as a setting.
 Much like Greece, Malta is also awash in history, with ancient civilizations dating back more than 5,000 years.
-During our visit, we literally hopped around from one end of the island to the other, starting off at the ancient Ħaġar Qim temples, followed by a visit to the medieval city of Mdina, and finally, a couple of hours to explore the bustling capital city of Valletta.
+During our visit, we literally hopped around from one end of the island to the other.
+We started off at the ancient Ħaġar Qim temples, followed by a visit to the medieval city of Mdina.
+Finally, we spent a couple of hours exploring the bustling capital city of Valletta.

 Date of Visit: Wednesday, July 1, 2015